Introduction

 4. The Bud’s Silence: Searching for New Life

-- Looking for New Growth: Sometimes, the absence of leaves is overshadowed by the lack of budding.
-A thorough inspection may reveal the absence of new buds, which speaks volumes about the tree’s health.
+- Looking for New Growth: Sometimes, not having leaves is made worse by the lack of new buds.
+A careful check might show that there are no new buds, which says a lot about the tree’s health.

-- Check for any budding or new growth on branches and twigs.
+- Look for any signs of budding or new growth on the branches and twigs.

 The Importance of Leafless Trees